stierma1/falcor-data-route-builder/README.md

 Returns a data route usable by falcor

-## DataService.getData({String::rawDataRoute, String[]::route, Map::params, PromiseResolve::resolve, PromiseReject::reject}) => undefined
+## DataService.getData({String::rawDataRoute, String[]::route, Map::params, Object requestContext, PromiseResolve::resolve, PromiseReject::reject}) => undefined
-getData should invoke the resolve with a json object or reject if error
+getData should invoke the resolve with a json object or reject if error, requestContext is pulled from the Router's this.requestContext property